m3g/XLStats.jl/README.md

 ### Point-biserial correlation

-When studying the consitency of a continuous variable with a discrete variable, an interesting parameter to be computed is the Point-Biserial correlation.
+When studying the consistency of a continuous variable with a discrete variable, an interesting parameter to be computed is the Point-Biserial correlation.
 For example:
 ```julia
 julia> y = deuc(links);